conradolega/blog/about.md

 permalink: /about/
 ---

-Hi, I'm Conrad, a web developer based in Manila, Philippines.
-I'm also interested in infrastructure and configuration management.
+Hi, I'm Conrad, a software engineer based in Manila, Philippines.
+I'm currently a team lead at [Freelancer](https://www.freelancer.com/).
+I'm also interested in DevOps and SRE and might consider being one in the future.

-I also like reading about history, politics, psychology, and conspiracy theories.
+Outside of software engineering, I like reading about history, politics, psychology, and conspiracy theories.
 Sometimes I draw maps of fictional places.

 I love listening to music.
 Especially 90s R&B. Here's one of my favorites!